Percona-Lab/percona-docstreamer/readme.md

 1. "Divide and Conquer" (Segmentation)\
   Before copying any data, docMongoStream looks at the collection to figure out how to split it up:
-    - Find the Boundaries
-      - docMongoStream asks the source for the very first _id (Minimum) and the very last _id (Maximum) currently in the collection.
+    - Find the Boundaries: docMongoStream asks the source for the very first _id (Minimum) and the very last _id (Maximum) currently in the collection.
-    - Create Segments
-      - docMongoStream doesn't list all documents.
+    - Create Segments : docMongoStream doesn't list all documents.
 Instead, it calculates logical ranges of _ids.
 For example, if you have 1 million documents and `cloner.segment_size_docs` is 10,000, it logically creates 100 "tickets" (segments).

-2. The "Find" Logic (Read Workers)\
+2. The "Find" Logic (Read Workers)
   Several Read Workers run in parallel, grabbing those "tickets" and querying the source.
-Instead of running one giant query, a worker runs a specific range query for its segment.
+    - Strict Range Queries: A worker runs a specific range query for its segment using strict boundaries ($gte Min AND $lte Max).
-    - Standard Segment
-      - "Give me all documents where _id is greater than A and less than or equal to B."
-    - The "Open-Ended" Final Segment
-      - For the very last segment, the tool drops the "less than" condition.
-        - Why?
-          - While the migration is running, your application might insert new data at the end of the collection.
-          - By making the last query open-ended, the worker keeps reading until it grabs even those brand-new documents, ensuring nothing at the "end" is left behind.
+    - Mixed Type Safety: By enforcing exact boundaries rather than using open-ended queries, the tool correctly handles collections where _id fields contain mixed data types (e.g., Integers, Strings, and ObjectIds).
+    - New Data: Any documents inserted after the initial discovery (beyond the "Max Key") are not picked up by the Full Load workers.
+Instead, they are captured by the CDC Change Stream, which starts from $\mathbf{T_0}$ (the beginning of the migration).
+This guarantees zero data loss while ensuring strict type safety during the copy phase.

 3. The Pipeline (Buffering)\
   The Read Workers don't write to MongoDB directly.
 They are just "fetchers."
-    - Read
-      - A worker fetches a batch of documents (e.g., 1,000 at a time) from DocumentDB.
+    - Read: A worker fetches a batch of documents (e.g., 1,000 at a time) from DocumentDB.
-    - Pack
-      - It then wraps these documents into a "write model" (instructions for MongoDB).
+    - Pack: It then wraps these documents into a "write model" (instructions for MongoDB).
-    - Queue
-      - It then pushes this batch into a channel (a safe waiting line in memory).
+    - Queue: It then pushes this batch into a channel (a safe waiting line in memory).

 4. Writing to Target (Insert Workers)\
   On the other side of the queue, Insert Workers are waiting to do the following:
-    - Grab
-      - They pick up a batch from the queue.
+    - Grab: They pick up a batch from the queue.
-    - Write
-      - They send the batch to MongoDB using BulkWrite.
+    - Write: They send the batch to MongoDB using BulkWrite.
-    - Idempotency (Safety)
-      - They use ReplaceOne with Upsert: True.
+    - Idempotency (Safety): They use ReplaceOne with Upsert: True.
       - Why not Insert?
         - If you stop and restart the migration, or if the CDC phase tries to update a document you just copied, a standard "Insert" would fail with a "Duplicate Key Error."
       - Upsert strategy
         - This tells MongoDB: "If this document exists, replace it with this version.
 If it doesn't exist, create it."
 This makes the process crash-proof and safe to retry.

 ### CDC